ilatif/active_reloader/README.md

 **path** *required* - absolute path of `active_reloader.php`

-**exclude_directories** *optional* - Presently `ActiveReloader` listens for changes in all files under all directories in your project root.
+**exclude_directories** *optional* - By-default `ActiveReloader` listens for changes in all files under all directories in your project root.
 You might want to exclude some directories and don't want to listen for their changes.
 You can use `exclude_directories` setting for this purpose.
 You need to pass directories in string form and can separate multiple directories with commas.
 For example:

 	<script type="text/javascript">
 		ActiveReloader.start({path: "http://{your_server}/{your_project}/active_reloader.php", exclude_directories: "application/logs, system"});